-- The team member the student discloses the abuse to must be the one to file the report - We cannot tell a team member that they cannot make a mandated report. - DCFS reporting is not anonymous for mandated reporters name is required. - Establish your expectations/protocol with your school counselor, team, school - o Share with Jasmine to ensure it is aligned with KIPP SoCal Public Schools policies, district and state mandates. - We are not investigators.
+Stephanie Nunez, Associate Director of Mental Health: 323-326-6031 - The team member the student discloses the abuse to must be the one to file the report - We cannot tell a team member that they cannot make a mandated report. - DCFS reporting is not anonymous for mandated reporters name is required. - Establish your expectations/protocol with your school counselor, team, school - o Share with the Associate Director of Mental Health to ensure it is aligned with KIPP SoCal Public Schools policies, district and state mandates. - We are not investigators.
 It is important to get as much information as possible, but we (KIPP SoCal team members) are not trained in how to ask questions that aren't leading or suggestive. - DCFS will consult with you on whether the situation is reportable or not. - o DCFS Responses not reportable, immediate response, 5-day response, 10-day response, or connection to resources and supports.